 Permitted Uses.
 The City permits uses on buildable lands: as described in Table 17.225.030, Permitted and Conditional Uses, subject to compliance with the adopted level-of-service standards of the Coos Bay Capital Improvement Plan.
 P = Permitted use; C = Conditional use; X = Prohibited use.

-A. Conditional uses allowed in an MDR district are described in CBDC 17.325, Conditional Uses, Single-family permitted, conditional and prohibited uses.
-Meet minimum density standards.
+A. Conditional uses allowed in an MDR district are described in CBDC 17.325, Conditional Uses.

 Table 17.225.030 Permitted and Conditional Uses